tanrax/org-social/README.md

 Org Social is a **decentralized social network** that runs on an **Org Mode** file over HTTP.

+The values are:

+1. **Simplicity**: Org Social is a simple text file that you can edit with any Emacs or text editor.
+2. **Accessibility**: The feed can be read by humans and machines.
+3. **Decentralization**: You are a node in the network.
+The feed is hosted on a web server and can be accessed by anyone.
+4. **Org Philosophy**: Native Org Mode features are used to enhance the social experience, such as tables, code blocks, and links.
+5. **Your information belongs to you**: Your posts and interactions with the community are recorded in your Org file.

 ```mermaid
 flowchart LR
     A["Your social.org file"] -- uploaded to --> B["Web Server<br/>example.com/social.org"]